omnibenchmark/omnibus/README.md

 ```

 OBS: You may use `omnidock` outside docker by using the `-c` flag:
-This will simply clone the repository to your current directory instead of launching a docker instance.
+This will simply clone the repository to your current directory instead of downloading and launching a docker instance.

 ```sh
 omnidock -c -r REPONAME -g GROUPNAME -u "USER.NAME" -e "EMAIL" -t TOKEN